 Extra fat in the body can have harmful effects, like producing hormones and growth factors that affect the way our cells work.
 This can raise the risk of several diseases, including cancer.
-It's thought that more than 1 in 20 cancers in the UK are linked to being overweight or obese.
+More than 1 in 20 cancer cases in the UK are linked to being overweight or obese.

 Dr Vishnubala, a GP in York, talks about how obesity can cause cancer, who is at risk, and how to lose weight.

 Which cancers are affected?